grimmer0125/3DTWHousePriceMap/README.md

 4. UI improvement.
 5. *App version
 6. Show the price of the smaller zone.
 Such 大安區.
 7. More statistical data/graph.
-Such as historical data for the past year.
+Such as historical data for the past year. [http://data.gov.tw/node/18703](http://data.gov.tw/node/18703) or [http://plvr.land.moi.gov.tw/DownloadOpenData](http://plvr.land.moi.gov.tw/DownloadOpenData).
+Keep in mind, these are Big5 encoding.

 ## steps to install
 1. (optinal) Install NPM if you do not have, follow the the web. [https://nodejs.org/en/](https://nodejs.org/en/)